-Santorini is one of the most famous Greek islands, mostly frequented by tourists, couples, and anyone else who isn't getting liquored and looking for tang on Ios or Mykonos.
-As my first port of call after a good 36 hours of travelling, you would correctly assume that I was eager as anything to get out and stretch me legs.
+Santorini is one of the most famous Greek islands, mostly frequented by tourists, couples, and anyone else who isn’t getting liquored and looking for tang on Ios or Mykonos.
+As my first port of call after a good 36 hours of traveling, you would correctly assume that I was eager as anything to get out and stretch my legs.
 And skateboard.

 The roads here are shocking.
 There’s a place called Ancient Thera that lies on top of a steep hill with 22 bloody perfect hairpins, but the road is paved with cobbles and rough cement slabs that are just waiting to make you eat it.
 There are some gnarly well-paved straights elsewhere, but the tar is thick with sun-baked truck oil and the corners quickly dissolve into cheesegraters.
 Throw in some of the aforementioned drunk tourists and buses and you have suicidal runs that would make Jacob Lambert quit skateboarding.

 There are hairpins everywhere.
 If run quality were based purely on grade and Google map imagery, this place would be heaven (albeit a very sweaty, boozy heaven).
-Unfortunately downhill skaters also tend to worry about a few other things, like odds of surviving a run.
+Unfortunately, downhill skaters also tend to worry about a few other things, like the odds of surviving a run.
 Bummer.

 Once you get past the terrible pavement, heavy traffic, and curves that tease you and then throw their drinks down your pants, you at least get something beautiful to look at.
 The sunsets are incredible, the sea is all sorts of blue, the weather is always sunny, and the people are generally good-looking.
 It’s a happy place to kick back and forget how many iced coffees it takes to put you on edge.